-Game of Thrones Stars Share Emotional Tributes Before Series Finale
+Game of Thrones Stars Share Emotional Tributes on Day of Series Finale

 Many fans may not agree with the final journey getting there, but after eight seasons, seventy-two episodes and at least two errant coffee cups, the bells have tolled and we have reached the last episode of Game of Thrones.

-Stars such as Emilia Clarke, who plays Daenerys Targaryen, and John Bradley, who plays Samwell Tarly, took to Instagram hours before the series finale to pay tribute to the HBO show that made them famous.
+Stars such as Emilia Clarke, who plays Daenerys Targaryen, Sophie Turner, who plays Sansa Stark, and John Bradley, who plays Samwell Tarly, took to Instagram on Sunday to pay tribute to the HBO show that made them famous.

 Clarke shared a photo of her co-stars from the current eighth season, in and out of costume.